Best AI Testing Tools Compared: Katalon, Testim, Applitools & 7 More (2026)

 Key AI Features

-• AI test case generation from screenshots, requirements text, or URLs
+• AI test case generation from screenshots, requirements text, URLs, or spreadsheet uploads (CSV / XLSX / ODS)

 • One-click test automation - converts manual test cases into runnable code without programming